Waterville Mayor Nick Isgro will not seek reelection after 6 years in office

 Incumbent school board members Greg Bazakas of Ward 2 and Maryanne Bernier of Ward 4 were chosen by Democrats to run for three-year terms.
 Bazakas was appointed to the board in 2019 and defeated Caron, who ran against him, in November.

-Incumbent school board member Elizabeth Bickford of Ward 6 was absent from the caucus and has yet to formally accept the nomination.
+Incumbent school board member Elizabeth Bickford of Ward 6 was absent from the caucus.
+Bickford accepted the nomination Tuesday.

 Incumbent school board member Patricia Helm of Ward 1 plans to run for a one-year term and incumbent Spencer Krigbaum of Ward 5 is running for a two-year term.